Tax Planning Tips for Small Business Owners

 - Instructions on steps you should take in response to the payment notices; and

-- Information that employers will begin to receive notices of a potential assessment for 2015 late this year, meaning some businesses will need to research these notices, correct any errors in previous filings, and communicate with the IRS while also preparing for current-year obligations.
+- Information that employers will begin to receive notices of a potential assessment for 2016 as of late 2018, meaning some businesses will need to research these notices, correct any errors in previous filings, and communicate with the IRS while also preparing for current-year obligations.

 4. Research possible tax credits